 It may be a good time to work automation into your commerce operations process.

-Inventory management software can streamline a lot of your business processes, including your relationships with your suppliers, partners or shipping carriers.
+An inventory management system can streamline a lot of your business processes, including your relationships with your suppliers, partners or shipping carriers.
 Especially when you are selling on multiple channels, the task of efficient and timely fulfillment can be too much to handle.
 If you are selling products on other marketplaces, automation can ensure inventory accuracy across all marketplaces, all the time, especially on Prime Day.

 While it’s tempting to wow customers with a discount that is barely profitable, you don’t want to leave Prime Day empty-handed.